Test your French level here! Find your French proficiency level with our free French CEFR test below.

 - Test your French level

 - Official French fluency tests and diplomas

-- Ace your French proficiency tests with Kwiziq French
+- Ace your French test with Kwiziq French!

 Whether you’re an avid language learner or just getting started, chances are you’ve probably heard of the CEFR, the Common European Framework of Reference for Languages.
 These evidence-based levels give you a clear, objective rating of your language comprehension and understanding.
 Think of it as a sort of “French fluency test” that will assess your proficiency.
 You can take our French level test right here on our site and have your exam professionally assessed by our A.I. to give you the most accurate CEFR French level to get you started.